24-hour Hotline (330) 453-SAFE

 • FAQ's - Frequently Asked Questions 1.
 What is domestic violence?Domestic violence can consist of many forms of abuse which include: verbal abuse emotional abuse physical abuse sexual abuse financial abuse environmental abuse 2.
 If

 • Do I Need Help? - UNDERSTANDING DOMESTIC VIOLENCE ARE YOU IN AN ABUSIVE AND POTENTIALLY VIOLENT RELATIONSHIP?
 Answering the following questions will help the person already in a relationship in determining if it is an abusive one or becoming abusive.
-EMOTIONAL
+Red

 • Volunteering - Volunteers are the Heart of Our Organization What can I do?
 You can make a difference in our community and in the lives of others by sharing your time and talents.
 As a volunteer with Domestic Violence Project, your help supports the goals of the